New bird owners often have questions about the proper ways to bathe their birds. The truth is, there are a few right answers.

 Every bird is an individual, and as such, will display unique characteristics in regards to grooming behavior.
 Some birds love to play in the water and relish their time in the bath.
 Some birds have not been conditioned to accept bathing and resist contact with water despite the fact that showers would be a part of their natural grooming activity in the wild.

 While at times it can take some effort on the part of the owner to single out the grooming methods that will work for a particular bird, bathing is important to a bird's health and even reluctant birds should be exposed to different types of showering options and choose which one they will accept.

 While various bathing methods abound, there are a few simple rules that apply to bathing all pet birds:

-- Make sure the water is a comfortable temperature.
-Water that is too hot or cold can shock a bird's system, not to mention causing burns and a host of other serious conditions.
+- Make sure the water is at a comfortable temperature: Water that is too hot or cold can shock a bird's system, not to mention cause burns and a host of other serious conditions.
 Always check the temperature of the water before offering your bird a bath.
-Many birds prefer their bath water to be lukewarm or room temperature.
+Many birds prefer their bathwater to be lukewarm or room temperature.

 There are a few different bathing options that owners can try to figure out what their bird will enjoy.
 The most important variables in effective bathing are frequency and method.
 By "experimenting" with these aspects, you are sure to stumble across the right combination for your feathered friend.

 Birds vary greatly in the ways that they choose to bathe.
 Some birds love the feeling of a trickling shower, some prefer to stand in a fine mist, and some like to dunk themselves in a pool of water.
 Try the following techniques at home with your pet to see which works the best for him.